ottertime/extension-installer/README.md

-# Quackatime Installer
+# OtterTime Installer

-This script setups a WakaTime config file and installs editor extensions, so you can get started with Quackatime with one command!
+This script setups a WakaTime config file and installs editor extensions, so you can get started with OtterTime with one command!

+## Quick Start

+Go to [OtterTime's setup page](https://ottertime.skyfall.dev/setup) to get a command you can run!

 ## Supported IDEs